 The First Buildings

 Construction began in 1911 on the first building—the basement was set that August.
-While the first building was mostly financed by the initial state investment, money for the second building—designed for the treatment of infected children—came largely largely by donation (image).
+While the first building was mostly financed by the initial state investment, money for the second building—designed for the treatment of infected children—came largely by donation.
 By 1912 the Committee raised $10,000 from the citizens of Duluth for the construction of such a facility.

 When those first patients arrived in May, they found two buildings that were not quite ready for them—while St. Louis County’s new sanatorium had plenty of fresh air, it did not have as many rooms as it had patients.